Rotational Molding Vs. Blow Molding

 - Flexible Output: Via the rotational molding process, you can create and deliver on designs with complex geometries.
 This feature can help you expand your client base, as well as add a competitive advantage to your operations.

 Due to its advantages, rotational molding is one of the most effective molding approaches.
-It does feature some drawbacks, however, including its cost.
+However, there are some disadvantages of rotational molding such as its cost.
 With rotational molding, you must use poly-based resins, like polyurethane and polyethylene, which are more expensive than other plastics.
 Rotational molding also requires the conversion of poly-based materials to a powder for use.

 Blow Molding Process